 Vomiting may be caused by food allergies, hairballs, viruses, parasites or metabolic conditions.
 Of course, one of the leading causes of vomiting for cats is ingested hair from self-grooming.
 Hairball Plus can help reduce hairball-related vomiting.
 If vomiting persists or gets worse, a veterinary examination is recommended.

 Diarrhea may be caused by parasites, viral infections, food allergies or metabolic illnesses.
 Occasional bouts of diarrhea can often be helped or prevented with digestive enzymes and probiotics such as FortiFlora or NaturVet Digestive Enzymes Plus Probiotic.
 If diarrhea is persistent and/or bloody, bring your cat in for a veterinary exam immediately.

 Pet parents are often surprised to learn that flea bites are the number one cause of skin allergies in pets.
 Using Flea5X Plus for Cats for flea prevention can be the first step to help stop these bites that result in skin irritation, scratching and hair loss.
 Supplementing the diet with fatty acids such as those found in Be Well for Cats can help.

-Shed Terminator Chews for Cats helps reduce shedding to restore your cat's shiny, healthy coat.
+Many pet parents rely on the FURminator to remove loose undercoat hair and reduce shedding.
 Feeding your cat natural food such as Nature's Variety Cat Food or Halo may help eliminate excessive shedding.
 Fatty acid supplements such as Be Well for Cats also can help improve skin health.